HappyFunCorp/CMS/README.md

 Dato CMS is designed to provide scalability and performance for websites and applications of all sizes.
 Its cloud-based hosting, API-first architecture, CDN integration, image optimization, and serverless architecture all contribute to a fast, reliable, and scalable content management system.

+### HyGraph

+HyGraph is scalable and has many different CDNs.
+Scalability and redundancy are based on different pricing tiers.

 ## Integrating with APIs or Services

 ### Dato CMS